by Kristen Minogue

 The activated carbon performed brilliantly.
 Adding carbon pellets in an amount equal to just 5 percent of the surface sediment lowered methylmercury in the surrounding water by 50 to 95 percent.
 The worms also took up less methylmercury, with concentrations dropping between 30 and 90 percent compared to untreated soils, according to the study published in October.
 Only one other treatment came close, says Ghosh, and it was too expensive to be practical.
 The other benefit to activated carbon is its ability to bind up other chemicals, including cancer-causing PCBs.

 Gilmour’s lab is now testing charcoal in the field at several mercury-contaminated Superfund sites across the country.
 The technique is simple: Spread carbon pellets across the surface, without disturbing it, and leave the mineral in place to mix into the contaminated sediment.
 If successful, activated carbon could slash the risk to people and food webs without the high cost of digging up the ecosystem.
-And, just possibly, the New Jersey crabbers might be allowed to return to Berry’s Creek.
+And, just possibly, some of these sites might be safe for fishing again.